My dear prospective reader,

 As always, thanks a million to everyone who's read and reviewed this story so far-- i'm beyond grateful for all the feedback this story's received. thank you thank you thank you!

-OH MY GOODNESS.
-IS THIS BANNER GORGEOUS OR WHAT!?! it took me seven months to figure out how to upload one, so... at last!!! bask in its glory! i edited/created/whatevered it myself, but i'd like to make a note about the illo of ella in the left corner. that's part of a drawing of Ginny Weasley that was made by the super talented Brigid Vaughn (one of my absolute favorite artists), who you can find on deviant art as burdgebug. she's on tumblr too. her art is perfect-- i love it to bits-- and she's got some awesome harry potter stuff. go check her out. she's great.
+credit where credit's due- the illo of ella in the left corner is part of a drawing of Ginny Weasley that was made by the super talented Brigid Vaughn (one of my absolute favorite artists), who you can find on deviant art as burdgebug. she's on tumblr too as burdge. her art is perfect-- i love it to bits-- and she's got some awesome harry potter stuff. go check her out. she's great.

 “Are you sure you want to do this, Ella?” asked my best friend Dominique Weasley for the one hundredth time since breakfast as we walked down to the Quidditch pitch.

 “Yes!”
 I cried exasperatedly.
 “I’ve been practicing since first year.
 I’m trying out for Seeker and that’s that!”
 To further prove my point, I straightened up my posture to fit that of a pretty little princess about to whip some major evil-stepmother butt.
 I was going to own that Quidditch pitch.

 “Okay, okay!”
 Dom said, raising her hands in surrender.

 Once we reached the pitch, she gave me a quick hug before climbing up into the stands to watch.
 “Break a broomstick!” she called.